-- Genetics: Women with certain variants of the GIP gene have been shown to produce less insulin after meals as compared to other women.3 However, although genetics is always a possible factor, it is not the most common and, even if you do have some genetic tendencies, you can often reduce their manifestation by changing your diet and lifestyle.
+- Woman with certain variants of the GIP gene have been shown to produce less insulin after meals as compared to other woman.3 However, although genetics is always a possible factor, it is not the most common and, even if you do have some genetic tendencies, you can often reduce their manifestation by changing your diet and lifestyle.

 - Obesity and Diabetes: Obesity and diabetes are often seen together.
-Both are risk factors individually and even more so collectively.
+Both are risk factors individually and even more so collectively.5

-- Age: Older maternal age is associated with an increased risk compared with younger mothers.
+- Age: Older maternal age is associated with an increased risk compared with younger mothers.6

-There are also complications associated with GDM for the mom: increased risk of cardiovascular disease, type 2 diabetes, and complications giving birth.
-The risk of cardiovascular disease actually increases by 44% in those who have had GDM.
+There are also complications associated with GDM for the mom: increased risk of cardiovascular disease, type 2 diabetes and complications giving birth.6 Risk of cardiovascular disease actually increases by 44% in those who have had GDM.7

-Complications for the baby include: A long-term risk for obesity, type 2 diabetes, and cardiovascular disease.
-This condition is manageable but it is important to make necessary changes to support optimal health for both Mom and Baby.
+Complications for the baby include: A long term risk for obesity, type 2 diabetes and cardiovascular disease.6 This condition is manageable but it is important to make necessary changes to support optimal health for both Mom and Baby.
 Having GDM does not mean your baby will for sure have these issues but the chances are increased.
 Prevention is key!

 But what if I already have GDM?
 How can I support myself (and my baby) nutritionally for the rest of my pregnancy?

-- Avoid high cholesterol foods (meat, cheese, eggs) as they, especially eggs, are associated with a 77% increased risk of GDM.
+- Avoid high cholesterol foods (meat, cheese, eggs) as they, especially eggs, are associated with a 77% increased risk in GDM.8

 - Exercise.
-Resistance exercise improves glucose tolerance and insulin sensitivity.
+Resistance exercise improves glucose tolerance and insulin sensitivity.9

 - Improve the microbiome of your gut by eating fermented vegetables.
-A healthy microbiome is associated with a lower risk of GDM.
+A healthy microbiome is associated with a lower risk of GDM.10

 - Use cinnamon on your food.
 Cinnamon is a delicious way to improve insulin sensitivity.
-1 gram per day is sufficient (which is about ¼ tsp).
-This is a healthy and delicious spice to add to your smoothies, oatmeal, or tea.
+1 gram per day is sufficient (which is about ¼ tsp).11 This is a healthy and delicious spice to add to your smoothies, oatmeal or tea.